f500/ansible-project_deploy/README.md

         src: "uploads"

-The project_environment is a list of environment variables added to the various *_commands
+The project_environment is a list of environment variables added to the various *_commands:

     project_environment: {}